Learn what your chargebacks are

 2. Conduct hands-on analysis into individual chargebacks to isolate characteristics for each chargeback

 Ideally, you should review as many chargebacks as possible, but this depends both on your team size and the number of chargebacks you’re receiving.
 The more you can review, the more likely it is that you will be able to pick up on trends.
 The goal here is to isolate user behavioral characteristics for each chargeback.
+You’ll also want to discern what is causing chargebacks: friendly fraud, malicious fraud, or product issues.

 These characteristics should be identifiable to a trained eye, whether it be through external services such as Sift Science ML’s key fraud indicators or internal order data points like a customer review or email communication.